dylan-lang/dylan-tool/documentation/source/index.rst

 dylan list
 ----------

-Display a list of installed packages along with the latest installed version number and the latest version available in the catalog, plus a short description.
+Display a list of installed packages along with the installed version number and the latest version available in the catalog, plus a short description.
 With the ``--all`` option, list all packages in the catalog whether installed or not.

 An exclamation point is displayed next to packages for which the latest installed version is lower than the latest published version.